nd1012/TSA-Client/README.md

 Of course the TSA needs to support the chosen hash algorithm, too!

-The TSA URI will get the TSQ as `application/timestamp-query` POST http request and needs to response the TSR.
+The TSA URI will get the TSQ as `application/timestamp-query` POST http request and needs to respond the TSR.
 If the TSA needs authentication f.e., you can use your own `HttpWebRequest` instance with a pre-configuration (only `ContentType` and `ContentLength` will be set when calling `SendRequest`):

 ```cs
 // Request the TSR with a custom request object